 - Preserve all evidence.
 Keep the clothing and footwear you were wearing.
 Do not repair vehicles or damaged property until photos and documentation are completed.

 - Speak with a Los Angeles back injury lawyer early.
-Consulting an attorney with experience handling serious back injury claims before accepting any settlement offers can help protect your rights and your claim.
+Consulting an attorney with experience handling back injury claims before accepting any settlement offers can help protect your rights.

 Expert Legal Tip from Our Attorneys